daniel-p-gonzalez/bon/docs/ch01-03-quick-tour.md

 end
 ```

 However, since types can be automatically inferred by their use, they are typically omitted.
+Also, if we specify the type as `float` in this case, we can no longer also use the function with integers.

-### Polymorphic function parameters
+### Generic function parameters

 Bon supports writing generic functions by allowing function parameter types to remain unbound until code needs to be generated for a function call.
 Here's an example: